blocktransfer/TAD3-docs/docs/source/index.md

 # TAD3

 TAD3 is designed to revolutionize the way we approach capital markets.
-Whether you are a developer, a stakeholder, or a new user, this documentation aims to provide all the necessary information to get you started and help you understand the core components of the project.
+Whether you are a developer, a stakeholder, or a new user, this documentation aims to provide all the necessary information to get you started and help you understand its core components.

 - **Governance**: Learn about the project's governance structure and how decisions are made.
 - **Markets**: Explore market strategies and understand how the project positions itself in the market.